timo2009/GitClone/README.md

 With this small programm you can clone a git Repository, if this is public.

-Theese things do you need:
+Theese things do you have to install:
 - git Python
 - os
 - colorama